Alphasud/CharlesDenneulin_13_04092021/README.md

 - Run the project :
 `npm start`

-It will runs the app in development mode.\
+It will run the app in development mode.\
-Open [http://localhost:3001](http://localhost:300à) to view it in the browser.
+Open [http://localhost:3001](http://localhost:300à) to view it in your browser.
 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run: